 {% endarchiveList %}

-When you visit this page, you will see output similar to this in your browser (the specific content will vary depending on your data):
+When you visit this page, you will see an output similar to this (the specific content will vary according to your data):

 &models.Archive{Id:1, Title:"AnQiCMS模板制作指南", SeoTitle:"", Link:"/article/1.html", Keywords:"AnQiCMS,模板", Description:"这是一篇关于AnQiCMS模板制作的详细指南...", Content:"<p>...</p>", ModuleId:1, CategoryId:2, UserId:1, ParentId:0, Price:0, Stock:0, ReadLevel:0, OriginUrl:"", Views:123, Flag:"c", Images:[]string{"https://en.anqicms.com/uploads/thumb/1.webp"}, Logo:"https://en.anqicms.com/uploads/thumb/1.webp", Thumb:"https://en.anqicms.com/uploads/thumb/1.webp", CommentCount:5, Status:1, CreatedTime:1678886400, UpdatedTime:1678886400, DeletedAt:(*time.Time)(nil)}

-Similarly, on the article detail page, if you want to understandarchiveTo get the full content of this global variable, just place it simply:
+Similarly, on the article detail page, if you want to understandarchiveTo view the complete content of this global variable, simply place:

 {{ archive|dump }}

-AnQiCMS provides a flexible content model custom field feature.
-If you have added custom fields like 'Author Introduction' or 'Product Parameters' to the article model in the background, but forgot how to call them in the template, dumpThe filter can also provide assistance.
+AnQiCMS provides flexible content model custom field functionality.
+If you have added custom fields such as "author bio" or "product parameters" for the article model in the background, but forgot how to call them in the template, dumpThe filter can also provide help.

 {% archiveParams params %}